Toddler Birthday Gift Bags: 40+ Goody Bag Ideas Parents Actually Keep

 Are goody bags still expected at toddler parties?

-Yes, but the rules have evolved.
-Parents appreciate useful or creative favors over candy and plastic.
-Modern goody bags often include sensory toys, crafts, or healthy snacks — thoughtful, minimal, and way easier to love.
+Yes, though expectations have shifted.
+Parents now appreciate useful or creative favors over candy and plastic.
+Sensory toys, crafts, and healthy snacks are the modern standard.

 What are some eco-friendly options for toddler party favors?